GoogleFeud/levitate.djs/README.md

 });
 ```

 `limit` is how many pairs the collection can hold.
 If `id` is provided, the specified ID will never get deleted from the collection to make space for other objects.
-This was mainly to never uncache the bot itself.
+This was mainly added to never uncache the bot itself.

 **Suggestion:** You can use `cacheType: Client.LimitedCollection.generate(2, 'yourBotId')` in the `members` option.
 That will cache only your bot and one extra member.
 This means that `message.member` will always be accessible